-- c.
-An informal proceeding shall be held before the School Board on the date proposed in the notice of right of informal proceeding when a timely request for an informal proceeding is filed.
-At the informal proceeding before the School Board, the student's parent(s) the adult student, or the legal counsel or representative may present written or oral evidence in opposition to the Superintendent's recommendation for expulsion is based.
-The School Board shall consider any oral testimony or written statements submitted by the parties and render a final order in the same manner as in formal hearings of disputed fact. - 7.
-The Superintendent shall notify the student's parent(s) or the adult student of the official School Board action by certified mail with reasonable speed and include a copy of the School Board's final order.
+- 7. The Superintendent shall notify the student's parent(s) or the adult student of the official School Board final action by certified mail with reasonable speed and include a copy of the School Board's final order.
 The notice shall inform the student's parent(s) or the adult student of his / her right to appeal the School Board's final order to the District Court of Appeal. - 8.
 Other provisions for dismissal proceedings shall include the following: - a.
 The School Board may establish a set hearing time for routine consideration of matters of expulsion.